shanemadden/factorio-deadlock-beltboxes-loaders/README.md

 description.

 This mod was originally authored by Deadlock989.
-It was ported to 0.17 and is maintained by shanemadden with contributions from Deadlock989.
+It was ported to 0.17 and is now maintained by shanemadden with contributions from Deadlock989.